 Who we are

-Learning From Animals is a company brand belonging to Melanie Appleyard, which is focussed on your wellbeing and that of your family.
-We offer wellbeing blogs and online courses to help you nurture your children’s wellbeing.
+Learning From Animals and LLAMA Meditation are company brands belonging to Melanie Appleyard (melanieappleyard.com), which are focused on your wellbeing and that of your family.
+We offer well-being blogs and online courses to help you nurture your children’s well-being.

 Types of data we collect